tdube2014/Flow-Image-SOPs/Readme.md

   <img src="Equipment Info/Flow Cam/Images/T post bracket.jpg" width="150" height="150" />
 </p>

-+ Fence T post and camera mount for T post are additional items that need to be purchased.<br>
++ Fence T post and camera mount for T post are additional items that need to be purchased. <br>
    **PROs**
   - Allows for camera to be placed where there are no trees.
   - Post can be placed exactly where you want it.
   - Very stable.
   - Holds position well.<br>

    **CONs**
   - Need to purchase a metal fence T post.
   - Easily noticed, stands out.
-  - Hard to install T post in some rocky river banks.
+  - Hard to install T post in some rocky riverbanks.
-  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenance or download.

   #### Ground Mount
 <p align="left">